alexoughton/rtd-openstack-xenserver/docs/22-create-xen-centos-7-image.rst

 50. Clear the root bash history::

      # rm /root/.bash_history; history -c
 51. In horizon, click the "Create Snapshot" button next to the Instance.
-Name the image "CentOS 7 (Xen)":
+Name the image "``CentOS 7 (Xen)``":

 .. image:: assets/page22-create-snapshot2.png
 52. Wait for the image to go to "Active" state and then, from the drop-down box next to the image, click on "Update Metadata".
-53. On the left-hand side, in the "Custom" box, enter "xenapi_use_agent", and then click the + button.
+53. On the left-hand side, in the "Custom" box, enter "``xenapi_use_agent``", and then click the + button.
-54. On the right-hand side, in the "xenapi_use_agent", enter "true" and then click the Save button:
+54. On the right-hand side, in the "xenapi_use_agent", enter "``true``" and then click the Save button:

 .. image:: assets/page22-update-metadata2.png
 55. In the drop-down box next to the image, click on "Edit Image".